haginot/awesome-automl-papers/README.md

   - 2018 | High-Dimensional Bayesian Optimization via Additive Models with Overlapping Groups. |  PMLR | [`PDF`](https://arxiv.org/pdf/1802.07028v2.pdf)
   - 2018 | A Tutorial on Bayesian Optimization. | [`PDF`](https://arxiv.org/pdf/1807.02811.pdf)
   - 2016 | Bayesian Optimization with Robust Bayesian Neural Networks | Jost Tobias Springenberg， et al. | NIPS | [`PDF`](https://papers.nips.cc/paper/6117-bayesian-optimization-with-robust-bayesian-neural-networks.pdf)
+    - the prototypical Bayesian optimization approach – using Gaussian process models – does not scale well to either many hyperparameters or many function evaluations.
+    - Attacking this lack of scalability and flexibility is thus one of the key challenges of the field.
+    - We present a general approach for using flexible parametric models (neural networks) for Bayesian optimization, staying as close to a truly Bayesian treatment as possible.
+    - We obtain scalability through stochastic gradient Hamiltonian Monte Carlo, whose robustness we improve via a scale adaptation.
+Experiments including multi-task Bayesian optimization with 21 tasks, parallel optimization of deep neural networks and deep reinforcement learning show the power and flexibility of this approach.
+    - Author: @cs.uni-freiburg.de
   - 2016 | Scalable Hyperparameter Optimization with Products of Gaussian Process Experts | Nicolas Schilling, et al. | PKDD | [`PDF`](https://link.springer.com/chapter/10.1007/978-3-319-46128-1_3)
   - 2016 | Taking the Human Out of the Loop: A Review of Bayesian Optimization | Bobak Shahriari, et al. | IEEE | [`PDF`](http://ieeexplore.ieee.org/document/7352306/)
   - 2016 | Towards Automatically-Tuned Neural Networks | Hector Mendoza, et al. | JMLR | [`PDF`](http://aad.informatik.uni-freiburg.de/papers/16-AUTOML-AutoNet.pdf)